firebird631/siis/doc/tools/fetcher.md

 This command tools allow to fetch market data (ticks/trades or OHLC candles).

-Each configured fetcher can be used throught the fetcher command tool.
+Each configured fetcher can be used through the fetcher command tool.

 Either you can fetch only a specific timeframe or only ticks/trades, or you can generate the higher timeframe, in cascaded mode until the wanted higher timeframe.